asizalt/weather/README.md

-# Influxdb / Telegraf / Grafana metrics
+# Influxdb / Telegraf / Grafana - Weather Forcast

-This repo is a template you can apply to projects where you need the following parts:

 - Telegraf: This is an agent that will collect metrics from your application
 - Influxdb: A database where the Telegraf data will be sent
 - Grafana: A tool to create monitoring dashboards

-In order to use together with another project, just reuse the `docker-compose` file and change the web service to whatever is running your application.
-The other compose components can stay the same.

 Run it with